Medical Coding Certificate Courses and Requirements→

 Analytical skills.
 Health information technicians must be able to understand and follow medical records and diagnoses, and then decide how best to code them in a patient’s medical records.

-Detail oriented.
+Detail-oriented..
 Health information technicians must be accurate when recording and coding patient information.

 Integrity.
 Health information technicians work with patient data that are required, by law, to be kept confidential.
-They must exercise caution and a strong sense of ethics when working with this information in order to protect patient confidentiality.
+They must exercise caution and a strong sense of ethics when working with this information to protect patient confidentiality.

 Interpersonal skills.
 Health information technicians need to be able to discuss patient information, discrepancies, and data requirements with other professionals such as physicians and finance personnel.